Delaware County

 Introduction:

-The Traffic Diversion Program is designed for those who are charged with relatively minor traffic offenses and have “clean” driving records.
+The Traffic Diversion Program (TDP) is designed for individuals who are charged with relatively minor traffic offenses and have a limited history of traffic violations.

-Eligibility in this program depends on the nature and severity of the offenses in combination with the applicant’s driving history.
+Eligibility in the TDP depends on the nature and severity of the offenses in combination with the applicant’s driving history.

-If an applicant is not eligible for the Traffic Diversion Program, they will then be considered for the Traffic Reduction Program for a plea offer that commonly includes a reduction in points.
+If an applicant is not eligible for the TDP, they will then be considered for the Traffic Reduction Program for a plea offer that commonly includes a reduction in points.
+The Traffic Reduction Program will not result in a reduction to a violation carrying 0 points.
+The Traffic Reduction Program is not meant to be an alternative to the TDP, but a secondary option to resolve cases when an offense is more severe than would otherwise be eligible for the TDP.

 When an applicant’s driving history and/or violations are deemed too severe, the District Attorney’s office may reject an application.
 The District Attorney’s Office retains the right to reject any applicant who would otherwise be eligible.